serin113/blifs/README.md

 # blifs
 Simulate and generate 2D (discrete, neighbor-based) cellular automata in a console by using formatted files.

+Currently, the board is a torus, *i.e.* an edge on the board loops to the opposite edge.

 Sample files are in the `boards` & `rules` folders.

 ***